brian-mokaya/brian-mokaya/README.md

 - 👋 Hi, I’m @brian-mokaya
-- 👀 I’m interested in Moabile development
+- 👀 I’m interested in Backend Development
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @__mokaya__ on X
 - 😄 Pronouns: him/his/he
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Backend developer exploring multiple technologies—Spring Boot, Node.js, Django, and Firebase—while diving into machine learning.
+Passionate about building scalable systems and planning to explore blockchain and crypto.
+Constantly learning, innovating, and pushing the limits of tech!

 <!---
 brian-mokaya/brian-mokaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.